danealexander/dotfiles/README.md

   your `$HOME`.
 This is so you can keep all of those versioned in your dotfiles but still keep those autoloaded files in your home directory.
 These get symlinked in when you run `script/bootstrap`.

+## local

+Any files in the local folder will be sourced or symlinked by bootstrap, but will not get added to the git repo.
+Great for private files or local configurations.

 ## todo